mmont429/OvarianCancerApp/README.md

 # OvarianCancerApp
 A mobile application that takes inputs such as symptoms and tests from doctors.
 It uses a neural network to determine the best course of action.
 This app continuously learns and hopefully be able to determine the likely hood of a patient having ovarian cancer.

-## __Please read the following all of the following documentation before you try to run the app.
-If you have any issues let me know with a screenshot and I can try to help you.__
+## __Please read ALL of the following documentation before you try to run the app.__ If you have any issues let me know with a screenshot and I can try to help you.

 Start by cloning the repository:
 `git clone https://github.com/mmont429/OvarianCancerApp`